ii0784165-byte/test-for-project/README.md

 **No License.** This repository does not include an open-source license.

-This means all rights are reserved by the authors — no one else may copy, modify, distribute, or use this code without explicit permission.
-Unlike MIT or other permissive licenses, "No License" does **not** grant any usage rights by default.
+This means all rights are reserved by the authors

 ---